 This time is for imagining what if or could be?

 This phase is about testing (prototyping), to find out what works?

 Using learning from the previous three phases, participants can creatively prototype ideas.
-This will begin very roughly and quickly, from modelling and role play to pop ups and testing live with colleagues.
-The idea of this is to make changes to the prototype with each iteration, according to feedback received.
+This will begin very roughly and quickly, from modelling and role play to pop ups and testing live with users.
+The idea of this is to make changes to refine the prototype with each iteration according to feedback received.

 This is about refining the idea, to find out What works?

 To learn and develop your skills in Service Design, see the Service Design Academy website Here